CurtisXuCAD/Information-Retrieval---Simple-Search-Engine/README.md

 tf: term frequency
+The number of times a word appears in a document divded by the total number of words in the document.

 idf: inverse document frequency
+The log of the number of documents divided by the number of documents that contain the word w.
+Inverse data frequency determines the weight of rare words across all documents in the corpus.

 Search interface
 The response to search queries should be ≤ 300ms.
 Ideally it would be .
 100ms, but you won’t be penalized if it’s higher (as long as it’s kept ≤ 300ms).